orblivion/ntfy/.sandstorm/README_DETAILS.md

 	* Doesn't delete other settings (if we have any, which is a big if)
 	* In case the user has any notifications queued up, they won't accidentally lose them. (alternately we could just warn the user about this)

-#### Option: approve new topics in the admin
+#### Option: approve new topics in the Web UI

-Adding to the monitoring feature, we could require the user to approve new topics that appear in the admin.
+Adding to the monitoring feature, we could require the user to approve new topics that appear in the Web UI.
 However, it may be a bad user experience, and not trivial to implement.

 Also note that this will *not alert you* if anyone is snooping on or posting to a topic (perhaps you used an easy-to-guess topic name for a script).
 It will merely alert you to unwanted users publishing to new topics.